What is Composite Bonding?

-Dental bonding is an uncomplicated and quick process, once you have been approved for it by your dentist.
+Once approved by your dentist, dental bonding is an uncomplicated and quick process.
 Our dentist can bond your tooth in a few easy steps:

 - We’ll match the color of your teeth with a guide to make sure the composite resin matches the color of your natural teeth.